spences10/scottspence.com/posts/take-back-the-web.md

 2. Set up an RSS reader and subscribe to some independent blogs
 3. Question whether "free" services are really serving your needs

-Remember: "if you're not paying for the product, you are the product."
+Remember: <mark class='text-primary-content bg-primary'>**"if you're
-But the good news is that there are increasingly more options for those willing to pay for services that respect their privacy.
+not paying for the product, you are the product."**</mark> But the good news is that there are increasingly more options for those willing to pay for services that respect their privacy.

 ![if you're not paying for the product you are the product](https://res.cloudinary.com/defkmsrpw/image/upload/q_auto,f_auto/v1732134525/scottspence.com/if-youre-not-paying-for-the-product-you-are-the-product.png)